romaindeveaud/context/README.markdown

 Stand-alone functions built on top of mirimiri and lda-ruby.
 Aiming to extract contextual features from general corpora related to search scenario.

+This code was used to produce the results reported in our OAIR'13 paper : "Unsupervised Latent Concept Modeling to Identify Query Facets".

 License
 =======